anindilla/anindilla/README.md

 Upload your workout video, we'll tell you how to improve your form.
 Built with Python!

 ### 🧡 [compatiblah](https://github.com/anindilla/compatiblah)
-See if you're compatible with your pal/coworker/partner
+See if you're compatible with your pal/coworker/partner.
+Built using Go~

 ### 🎵 [tes-buta-nada](https://github.com/anindilla/tes-buta-nada)
 Testing tone deafness?
 This project has a story to tell.